 State law often provides for penalties in the form of further monetary damages paid to the employee.
 These are paid in addition to any unpaid wages that are due.

 "Dan was the only lawyer who seemed to have time for me and knew that I had a case.
 He was personable, helpful, and most importantly he knew how to win without setting foot in a court room.
 The process was fast and he communicated with me through the entire process.
 I would highly recommend his services if you need a lawyer."
 TaQuanyia Stallworth - 5 Star Google Review

 You Can Afford

 Dan A. Atkerson is an employment lawyer who has fought for workers' rights in Texas for over 38 years.
-During a free consultation at his office, he will listen to the details of your case and recommend the best course of action to take in order to receive the compensation you worked so hard to earn.
+During a consultation at his office, he will listen to the details of your case and recommend the best course of action to take in order to receive the compensation you worked so hard to earn.